jinkyuhan/fastify-oas-loader/README.md

 # fastify-openapi-schema-loader

-Thifastify-openapi-schema-loaderfastify-openapi-schema-loaders plugin follows the intention of creating the OpenAPI Scheme first and thereby performing request parameter validation based on it.
+This plugin follows the intention of creating the OpenAPI Scheme first and thereby performing request parameter validation based on it.

 This Plugin automatically sets the Fastify-Schema of the RouterOption by reading the pre-written OpenAPI Schema file('yaml', 'json').